Central Dog Park

 The Central Dog Park currently has 500 four-legged members.
 Membership is currently full, but interested applicants are welcome to apply for the waitlist.

 Membership Fee: Membership to the Central Dog Park is $10/month.
-At time of initial registration, a $45 application fee will be assessed that will cover DNA testing through PooPrints™.
+At the time of initial registration, a $45 application fee will be assessed that will cover DNA testing through PooPrints™.
 The goal of the DNA testing is to eliminate a known problem from occurring so that the dogs, humans, and environment are all protected.
 Click here to read more on how DNA testing can mitigate un-scooped dog waste and improve cleanliness and sanitation inside the park.

 FREQUENTLY ASKED QUESTIONS